prebid/prebid.github.io/formats/video.md

 how Prebid can help you monetize video.
 If you're new to Prebid video, a good place to start would be the [Prebid.js-focused training video overview](/prebid-video/video-overview-video.html).

-## Mapping Out Prebid Integration with IAB's Use Cases/Video Placement Types
+## Mapping Out Prebid Integration with the IAB Use Cases/Video Placement Types

 The IAB has identified the [four types of video placements](https://github.com/InteractiveAdvertisingBureau/AdCOM/blob/main/AdCOM%20v1.0%20FINAL.md#list_plcmtsubtypesvideo) for the introduced **plcmt** attribute in **Object:Video**, in accordance with the IAB Digital Video Guidelines: